mattestanka/ReelsAI/README.md

 For a demonstration of how ReelsAI works, check out [this YouTube video](https://youtu.be/UrhNAN6KP_Y?si=460zR_JwWp920IHy).\
 The video includes a demo of the tool in action and a tutorial on how to get it running natively (excluding the Kokoro setup part).

-For a quick start guide for windows check ot this&#x20;
+For a quick start guide for windows check out [this YouTube video](https://youtu.be/ZFEPiPGhfR0).\

 ---